 Can I just show up to any practice?
 Do I need to let anyone know?

-If you're brand new to rugby, the easiest times to show up are at the first few practices of our Fall and Spring seasons or at our annual Summer "Boot Camp."
+If you're brand new to rugby, the easiest times to show up are at the first few practices of our fall and spring seasons or at our annual summer "Rugby 101."
 Players with a bit more experience might feel more comfortable jumping in during the season.
 However, any player, of any skill, is invited to each and every practice.
 Participate in only what you feel comfortable doing.
 Just remember: The only way you get more comfortable is by jumping in and doing it!
-Don't forget that you'll need/want a mouthguard to participate in any drills that involve tackling.
-It's always good to fill out the contact form or send us an email if you're coming, that way we can look out for you, but you don't need to let us know.
+Don't forget that you'll need/want a mouth guard to participate in any drills that involve contact.
+It's always good to fill out the contact form or send us an e-mail if you're coming, that way we can look out for you, but you don't need to let us know.